larics/cartographer_frontier_detection/README.md

 # Frontier detection for Google Cartographer

-This repository contains a version of [Google Cartographer](https://github.com/googlecartographer/cartographer) modified to implement frontier detection according to the method described in the paper "Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps".
+This repository contains a version of [Google Cartographer](https://github.com/googlecartographer/cartographer) modified to implement frontier detection according to the method described in the paper "Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps" (pre-print available on [arXiv](https://arxiv.org/abs/1902.11061)).

 ### Usage